springfall2008/batpred/docs/customisation.md

 **input_number.battery_rate_max_scaling** adjusts your maximum charge/discharge rate from that reported by GivTCP e.g. a value of 1.1 would simulate a 10% faster charge/discharge than reported by the inverter

+**switch.predbat_battery_capacity_nominal** - When enabled Predbat uses the reported battery size from the Nominal field rather than from the normal GivTCP reported size.
+If your battery size is reported wrongly maybe try turning this on and see if it helps.

 **input_number.load_scaling** is a Scaling factor applied to historical load, tune up if you want to be more pessimistic on future consumption
 Use 1.0 to use exactly previous load data (1.1 would add 10% to load)